 The SWPF represents the highest technical risks of the salt treatment processes due to its early design stage, higher operational complexity, and multiple interfaces with other facilities.
 DOE recognizes the importance of this project to the long-term completion of its mission and the short-term impacts on the tank farms.
 DOE has assigned dedicated resources to manage the design, construction, and initial operation of this facility and has utilized an Engineering, Procurement, and Construction (EPC) contractor outside of the traditional Managing and Operating (M&O) contract strategy for the SWPF.
 The forecast commitment date for startup of this facility is viewed by DOE as a bounding date at this time.
-The Department is currently working toward a Critical Decision 2 milestone following completion of preliminary design in 2006 that will establish a formal project baseline schedule and cost.
+The Department is currently working toward a Critical Decision 2 milestone following completion of preliminary design in late 2006 that will establish a formal project baseline schedule and cost.
 A more accurate forecast completion date will be available at that time.

 In summary, DOE continues to aggressively pursue a multi-phased approach to salt disposition, has identified the project risks, and is working to address the risks identified.
 DOE continually reassesses the impacts of issues on program implementation and provides the DNFSB staff periodic updates on program status and timely notification of significant events.
 All previous commitments associated with this subrecommendation except two have been successfully completed.
 The current DOE implementation milestones for this sub-recommendation include the two carryover commitments from Revision 2 of this IP and two new commitments:

-Commitment 2.9: Demonstrate the viability of the Deliquification, Dissolution, and

-Adjustment (DDA).

-Deliverable: Complete disposition of 100K gallons of salt solutions in

-Saltstone.

-Due Date: June 2006

-Commitment 2.10: Demonstrate the viability of the actinide removal process (ARP).

-Deliverable: Complete the first batch actinide removal process.

-Due Date: November 2007

-Commitment 2.13: Begin Modular CSSX (Caustic Solvent Side Extraction) Unit

-(MCU) radioactive operations.

-Deliverable: Radioactive material introduced for processing in MCU.

-Due Date: November 2007

-Commitment 2.14: Begin Salt Waste Processing Facility (SWPF) radioactive operations.

-Deliverable: Radioactive material introduced for processing in SWPF.

-Due Date: September 2011
+Commitment 2.9: Demonstrate the viability of the Deliquification, Dissolution, and Adjustment (DDA).
+Lead Responsibility: Manager, Savannah River Operations Office Deliverable: Complete disposition of 100K gallons of salt solutions in Saltstone.
+Due Date: 90 days after issuance of the low activity Saltstone Facility disposal permit (i.e., Industrial Solid Waste Landfill permit) [Demonstration expected by October 2006] Commitment 2.10: Lead Responsibility: Deliverable: Due Date: Demonstrate the viability of the actinide removal process (ARP).
+Manager, Savannah River Operations Office Complete the first batch actinide removal process.
+November 2007 Commitment 2.13: Begin Modular CSSX (Caustic Solvent Side Extraction) Unit (MCU) radioactive operations.
+Lead Responsibility: Manager, Savannah River Operations Office Deliverable: Radioactive material introduced for processing in MCU.
+Due Date: November 2007 Commitment 2.14: Begin Salt Waste Processing Facility (SWPF) radioactive operations.
+Lead Responsibility: Manager, Savannah River Operations Office Deliverable: Due Date: Radioactive material introduced for processing in SWPF.
+September 2011